DrVicki/devry-team-resources/README.md

 - [Selefra](https://www.selefra.io/) - Selefra free tier offers individual users to scan one single-source connection to discover security and compliance issues on the configurations level of cloud/infra/SaaS.
 - [terraform.io](https://www.terraform.io/) — Terraform Cloud.
 Free remote state management and team collaboration for up to 500 resources.
 - [scalr.com](https://scalr.com/) - Scalr is a Terraform Automation and COllaboration (TACO) product, used to better collaboration and automation on infrastructure and configurations managed by Terraform.
 Full support of Terraform CLI, integration with OPA and a hierarchical configuration model.
 No SSO tax.
 All features are included.
 Use up to 50 runs / month for free.

+# Tools for Teams and Collaboration

+- [3Cols](https://3cols.com/) - A free cloud based code snippet manager for personal and collaborative code.
+- [Bitwarden](https://bitwarden.com/) — The easiest and safest way for individuals, teams, and business organizations to store, share, and sync sensitive data.
+- [Discord](https://discord.com/) — Chat with public/private rooms.
+Markdown text, voice, video, and screen sharing capabilities.
+Free for unlimited users.
+- [Duckly](https://duckly.com/) — Talk and collaborate in real-time with your team.
+Pair programming with any IDE, terminal sharing, voice, video and screen sharing.
+Free for small teams.
+- [gokanban.io](https://gokanban.io/) - Syntax based, no registration Kanban Board for fast use.
+Free with no limitations.
+- [MarkUp](https://www.markup.io/) — MarkUp lets you collect feedback directly on top of your websites, PDFs and images.
+- [Notion](https://www.notion.so/) - Notion is a note-taking and collaboration application with markdown support that also integrates tasks, wikis, and databases.
+The company describes the app as an all-in-one workspace for note-taking, project management and task management.
+In addition to cross-platform apps, it can be accessed via most web browsers.
+- [TeleType](https://teletype.oorja.io/) — share terminals, voice, code, whiteboard and more. no sign-in required, end-to-end encrypted collaboration for developers.